-Parent Relations Office
+Office of Parent Relations

-The mission of the Parent Relations Office is to partner with parents and family members of SHSU students to encourage academic achievement and personal development.
+The mission of the Office of Parent Relations is to partner with parents and family members of SHSU students to encourage academic achievement and personal development.
 We recognize that informed and involved parents contribute to student success.

-As a university liaison we maintain an updated website with clear directions and navigation capability, provide a list of FAQs on the website, provide links for offices that parents are most concerned about, and answer direct phone calls, emails, and schedule parent appointments as needed.
+As a university liaison we maintain an updated website with clear directions and navigation capability, maintain multiple social media platforms to stay connected with parents, provide links for offices that parents are most concerned about, and answer direct phone calls, emails, and schedule parent appointments as needed.
 We are here to help parents with any questions or concerns they may have regarding their student.

-Our monthly newsletters are sent every month and will contain informative information on how to help the parent/student transition from home to college as well as provide information on offices around campus and upcoming events.
+Our monthly digital newsletters contain informative information on how to help the parent/student transition from home to college as well as provide information on offices around campus and upcoming events.
 For parents that do not wish to subscribe to the newsletter but would like the information it will also be uploaded to the website every month for your viewing pleasure.

-Parents can also join the Parents' Association to stay involved and connected with their student.
-For information on how to join the Parents' Association contacts the Parent Relations Office at org pro@shsu.edu or 936-294-1785.
+Parents can also join the SHSU Parents' Association to stay involved and connected with the campus and other parents.
+For information on how to join the Parents' Association contact the Office of Parent Relations Office at org_pro@shsu.edu or 936-294-2714.